-(i) Driving in "POWER" mode
+(i) Driving in "POWER" mode (four-wheel drive models and Pre Runner)

 In the "POWER" mode, the transmission is shifted up and down at a higher vehicle speed than in the "NORMAL" mode and a more powerful acceleration is achieved.
 To set the "POWER" mode, push in the driving pattern selector button.
 The POWER mode indicator light comes on.